Where there is a river there is symbolism. At least, in stories. The nature of rivers also differs between cultures.

 River As Boundary

-The river is a sign of boundaries and of roadways.
+The river is a sign of boundaries.

 (Roads snaking through a landscape work in the same way.)

 As a boundary, the river is sometimes used to show the difference between civilisation and those outside it.
 In fairy tales, the forest is used in a similar way.
 In medieval Europe, outlaws really were banished to the parts where ‘civil’ people did not venture.
 There needed to be some sort of geographical marker to delineate law from outlaw — rivers and edges of forests were good for that.

 The river has also been used as a symbolic passageway into the heart of the jungle and as a descent into the primitive nature of humanity.
 (Especially The Amazon and The Congo.)

 Death is another kind of boundary — that between life and death.
 According to Greek mythology, The River Styx is a principal river in the Greek underworld (also called Hades).
 The river forms a border between the underworld and the world of the living.

 Is there a real River Styx?
 In Italy there’s a river which runs partly underground, (the Alpheus River).
 This is viewed as a portal to the underworld where mortals can enter.

 Any nightmarish story set on a river calls to mind the River Styx.